EdinburghMeaningSciences/modals_database/README.md

 # Cross-linguistic dataset of force-flavor combinations in modal elements

 This repository stores data in the Cross-linguistic dataset of force-flavor combinations in modal elements (Uegaki, Mucha, Engels, Hannon & Fred Whibley. accepted.
 Cross-linguistic dataset of force-flavor combinations in modal elements. _Linguistic Variation_).
-The dataset contains the data in a machine-readable csv format (in the `language-data` directory) and in a pdf format (in the `language-questionnaires` directory).
-Please refer to Uegaki (accpted) for the description of the data in the pdf format.
-Below we describe the csv format.
+The dataset contains the data in a machine-readable CSV format (in the `language-data` directory) and in a PDF format (in the `language-questionnaires` directory).
+Please refer to Uegaki et al. (accpted) for the description of the data in the PDF format.
+To a large extent, the data in the CSV format and the PDF format are equivalent, but the PDF data also contains ancillary comments that are not recorded in the CSV format.
+Details of the CSV format is described below.

 ## Basic repository structure